 Public scoping meetings were scheduled prior to the Covid-19 National Emergency and the Center for Disease control’s guidance to shelter in place and avoid large public gatherings.
 The virtual public meetings are intended to replace the cancelled community meetings and are part of a larger public communications effort that includes non-digital and digital communications.

-The public scoping period for the LEIS has legislatively determined time frames and requirements to allow participation of interested members of the public, government agencies, non-governmental organizations, and tribes.
-In addition to two virtual public meetings on May 26 and 28, 2020 the public involvement effort for the BMGR LEIS and BLM land withdrawal administrative processess includes Federal Register notifications, newspaper advertisements, a project web site, brochures, community fliers, newsletters, and agency and tribal notifications.
+The public comment period for the Draft LEIS has legislatively determined time frames and requirements to allow participation of interested members of the public, government agencies, non-governmental organizations, and tribes.
+In addition to two virtual public meetings on February 2 and 3, 2021, the public involvement effort for the BMGR LEIS includes Federal Register notifications, newspaper advertisements, a project web site, newsletters, and agency and tribal notifications.

-Paper copies of the project brochure are available for pickup at BLM offices in Yuma, Phoenix and Tucson.
-You may also download or print scoping materials from the BMGR project website at www.barry-m-goldwater-leis.com to share with people who lack Internet access or to display in public places.
-You may also request paper copies of project materials by calling the Public Affairs office at Luke Air Force Base, 623-856-5853, mail a request to: BMGR Land Withdrawal LEIS, P.O.
+You may also download or print public hearing materials from the BMGR project website at www.barry-m-goldwater-leis.com to share with people who lack internet access.
+Paper copies of public hearing materials may be requested by calling the Public Affairs office at Luke Air Force Base, 623-856-5853, or by mailing a request to: BMGR Land Withdrawal LEIS, P.O.
 Box 2324, Phoenix, AZ 85003, or email: BMGR_LEIS@jacobs.com.